 The Toronto office has a Rancilio Epoca espresso machine.
-It has lots of knobs and switches, and one has to be taught how to use it.
-When one learns, the first few drinks they make are likely to taste very bad; a conscious effort must be made to learn from one’s mistakes and create better drinks.
+It has lots of knobs and switches, buy more about and one has to be taught how to use it.
+When one learns, adiposity the first few drinks they make are likely to taste very bad; a conscious effort must be made to learn from one’s mistakes and create better drinks.

 The machine probably has as many different kinds of error messages as a modern computer operating system.
 Like an operating system, it also offers little to no assistance on how to fix the problem that’s occurring.

 Both of these coffee machines reflect very different philosophies about the nature of tools, and about the people who use them.
 For me, one of the most interesting aspects concerns the communities that have grown—or failed to grow—around them.

 Actually, the very existence of the Toronto office’s espresso machine is due to community: as I understand it, a core group of Torontonian espresso aficionados decided to buy a small communal machine with their own money, and upgraded the machine later on.
 The result I’ve noticed, whenever I’ve visited the Toronto office, is that the kitchen area becomes a place for learning.
 People are constantly teaching each other how to make a better drink, asking questions, debating the proper pressure to use when tamping (“approximately the weight of a cat”, says one coworker), and so forth.
 In a growing workplace that is constantly in danger of being segregated by organizational boundaries, a community of practice that’s centered around something completely unrelated to work is an amazing asset.